browserengineering/book/book/visual-effects.md

 these techniques.
 :::

-Pixels, Color, and Raster
+Pixels, color, and raster
 =========================

 Skia, like the Tkinter canvas we've been using until now, is a _rasterization_ library: it converts shapes like rectangles and text into pixels.
 Before we move on to Skia's advanced features, let's talk about how rasterization works at a deeper level.
+This will help to understand how exactly those features work.

 You probably already know that computer screens are a 2D array of pixels.
 Each pixel contains red, green and blue lights,[^lcd-design]